justcoding121/titanium-web-proxy/README.md

 #### Mac OS
 * Visual Studio Code as IDE for .NET core
-* Visual Studio 2017 as IDE for Mono/.NET core
+* Visual Studio 2017 as IDE for Mono

 #### Linux
 * Visual Studio Code as IDE for .NET core